Shine (Motörhead song)

 "Shine" is a song by the British heavy metal band Motörhead taken from the Another Perfect Day album and released in 1983 on 7" and 12" vinyl.
 The B-side is "(I'm Your) Hoochie Coochie Man", recorded live at Sheffield University and Manchester Apollo on 9 June/10 June 1983.
 The 12" vinyl had a bonus track, a live version of "Don't Need Religion" from Manchester.
 Both B-sides appear as bonus tracks on the CD reissue of Another Perfect Day.
+"Shine" was originally demoed as the instrumental "Climber".